GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Construction of Cohomology Module Bases

 \subsection{Local Indices and a special Module Basis}

 Before constructing the desired basis, we need to introduce another ingredient: the local index of a cohomology class at a fixed point.
-Requiring a special behavior of a basis from Theorem~\ref{trm:Basis1}, with respect to the local index, will give us uniqueness.
+We then show that Theorem~\ref{trm:Basis1} produces only one basis that also satisfies a particular condition with respect to the local index.